Brindle (kbr) is a pattern that causes black stripes on a red base color. Here we look at the variations and genetics of brindled coats in dogs.

 There are some rare cases known of brindle expressing on dogs with a seal phenotype.

-In seal brindle dogs the black stripes seem to fade to a reddish bronze color and affected dogs can look almost brown with a very faint brindle pattern.
-Brindle Seal occasionally seems to happen in breeds like Boxer and bully breeds, Boston Terrier or Catahoula Leopard Dogs.
+In seal brindle dogs, the black stripes seem to fade to a reddish bronze color.
+Affected dogs can look almost brown with a subtle reddish brindle pattern.
+Brindle Seal occasionally seems to happen in breeds like Boxer and bully breeds, Boston Terrier, or Catahoula Leopard Dogs.

 Brindle Domino